hotosm/learnosm/_posts/en/1900-11-15-josm-tools_en.md

 ![Reverse and combine][]

-If the roads are connected and go in the same direction, then choose "Reverse and Continue."
+If the roads are connected and go in the same direction, then choose "Reverse and Combine."

 ### Reverse Way